Starting an online store may seem like a daunting task, but it can be rewarding and profitable when done right.

 - Multi-currency and multi-language support for international sales

-The big drawback?
-You can build an ecommerce website for free, but you can’t sell anything until you upgrade to a paid plan.
+Users can build an ecommerce website using the drag-and-drop builder for free, but must upgrade to a paid plan to start selling.

-Wix has a few helpful tools to manage your ecommerce business.
-It allows you to track orders, accept online payments, sell on multiple channels, and build abandoned cart campaigns.
-However, Wix’s basic plan lacks some crucial inventory management features, such as low-stock alerts, tax calculators, and dropshipping capabilities.
-If you have a big inventory, you’ll want an ecommerce platform with more effective inventory-tracking tools.
+Wix has a few tools to manage your ecommerce business.
+It allows users to track orders, accept online payments, sell on multiple channels, and build abandoned cart campaigns.
+Wix’s basic plan lacks some inventory management features, such as low-stock alerts, tax calculators, and dropshipping capabilities.
+Stores with big inventory may want an ecommerce software with different inventory-tracking tools.

-- Customizable templates to tailor your site from storefront to checkout
+- Templates to tailor a site from storefront to checkout

 - Integrations to help sell on Facebook, Instagram, Google Shopping, and eBay

 - Free SSL certificate to protect customers’ personal information and payments